Origin of pressure-induced anomalies in the nodal-line ferrimagnet Mn$_3$Si$_2$Te$_6$: Discussion

 \section{Discussion}

 Our results for the electronic structure of {\mn} reproduce the experimentally observed IMT at the structural phase transition.
-Interestingly, the average charge gap of the magnetic configurations in our study decreases smoothly as a function of pressure and finally vanishes at the structural phase transition (see Fig.~\ref{fig:couplings}(c)).
+Interestingly, the average charge gap of the magnetic configurations in our study decreases smoothly as a function of pressure and finally vanishes at the structural phase transition (see Fig.~\ref{fig:couplings}c).
 This result seems to agree with the smooth decrease of longitudinal resistivity as a function of pressure observed in experiment~\cite{Susilo2024}.

-Although our calculations faithfully describe the experimentally known electronic and magnetic properties of {\mn} on both sides of the structural phase transition, we cannot fully explain the experimentally observed dome in the anomalous Hall conductivity as a function of pressure (see Fig.~\ref{fig:ahe}) upon entering the monoclinic metallic phase~\cite{Susilo2024}.
+Although our calculations faithfully describe the experimentally known electronic and magnetic properties of {\mn} on both sides of the structural phase transition, we cannot fully explain the experimentally observed dome in the anomalous Hall conductivity as a function of pressure (see Fig.~\ref{fig:ahcwithdoping}) upon entering the monoclinic metallic phase~\cite{Susilo2024}.
+Since the AHE is measured in large magnetic field far above the spin-flop field of $\sim 1$~T (see Fig.~\ref{fig:exchange_anisotropies}b), we can assume the spins to be oriented along the hard axis ($c$ axis).
+Therefore, the experimental AHC should be compared to Fig.~\ref{fig:ahcwithdoping}b or potentially Fig.~\ref{fig:ahcwithdoping}c.
+DFT predicts a large intrinsic contribution with negative sign to the xy component of the AHC, while experiment shows small positive values, which decrease between about 16 and 21~GPa~\cite{Susilo2024}.
+Based on our findings in Fig.~\ref{fig:ahcwithdoping}b it seems possible that the experimentally observed behaviour could be the result of partial cancellation between the large negative intrinsic contribution and a (hypothetical) positive extrinsic contribution of about the same size.
 A similar qualitative mismatch has been observed for the closely related van der Waals ferromagnet {\cgt}, where discrepancies have been attributed to extrinsic effects~\cite{Scharf2025, Scharf2025b, Zhang2024b}.

-Since the AHE is measured in large magnetic field far above the spin-flop field of $\sim 1$~T (see Fig.~\ref{fig:exchange_anisotropies}(b)), we can assume the spins to be oriented along the hard axis ($c$ axis).
-Therefore, the experimental AHC should be compared to Fig.~\ref{fig:ahe}(n).
-DFT predicts a large intrinsic contribution with negative sign to the xy component of the AHC, while experiment shows small positive values, which decrease between about 16 and 21~GPa~\cite{Susilo2024}.
-Based on our findings in Fig.~\ref{fig:ahe}(n) it seems possible that the experimentally observed behaviour could be the result of partial cancellation between the large negative intrinsic contribution and a (hypothetical) positive extrinsic contribution of about the same size.
+Alternatively, the experimentally observed AHC could be the consequence of electron doping, e.g.~due to Te deficiency, as shown in Fig.~\ref{fig:ahcwithdoping}c.
+A shift of the chemical potential to $\mu = 0.16$~eV produces a dome-shaped AHC remarkably similar to experiment.
+Eventually, the actual high-pressure structure may differ from the $C2/c$ candidate employed in our calculations.
 This issue merits further investigation.